Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Standard Material Tests

 \subsection{Conclusion to Solid Material Tests}

 We end the discussion of our solid material benchmark tests here and move to the astrophysical application of FleCSPH in the next section.
 As a concluding remark we can say that FleCSPH passes the presented tests by showing good agreement with analytic solutions and other numerical methods for shape and energy evolution.
-However, future work in solid material modeling with FleCSPH will require the implementation of more advanced techniques to e.g. suppress particle noise and eliminate effects due to initial particle placement.
+The usage of relaxed particle configurations seems to improve grid imprints and particle alignment that are seen when particles are initialized in a lattice.
+This aspect should be explored further.
+Future work in solid material modeling with FleCSPH will also include the implementation of more advanced techniques to e.g. suppress particle noise.